Hans Prinzhorn: Biography

 Following a dispute at Heidelberg, he decided to search for other positions.
 After short stays at sanatoriums in Zürich, Dresden and Wiesbaden, he oriented himself to work as a psychotherapist and opened his own practice in Frankfurt in 1925, but it wasn't very successful.
 He published a follow up project to his first book, titled "Bildnerei der Gefangenen" (Artistry of Prisoners) in 1926, however it did not have the same impact as his first publication.
 He also wrote poems, which were published by a private publisher after his death.
 He continued to write numerous other books which were mainly on the field of psychotherapy.
 He approached psychology with an original method where he combined philosophy, anthropology and psychoanalysis.
 He went on to give lectures over radio, and he was a sought-after speaker home and abroad.
 He went to an invitation-based lecture tour of US universities in 1929.
 His original approach was well respected within the German community, however it was largely forgotten due to the dominant force of experimental psychology.
 His hopes to find a permanent position at a university were never fulfilled.
 Disillusioned by professional failures, and after three failed marriages, he moved in with an aunt in Munich and retreated from public life, making a living from giving lectures and writing essays.
 He died in 1933 in Munich after contracting typhus on a trip to Italy.

 Shortly after his death the Prinzhorn Collection was stowed away in the attics of the university.
 In 1938 a few items were displayed in the Nazi propaganda exhibition Entartete Kunst ("Degenerate Art").
-Since 2001 the collection has been on display in a former oratory of the University of Heidelberg.
+Since 2001 the collection has been on display in a former chapel at the University of Heidelberg.